coala/coala/docs/Developers/Writing_Native_Bears.rst

 boolean values.

-If you need another type, you can write the conversion function yourself and use this function as the annotation (if you cannot convert value, be sure to throw ``TypeError`` or ``ValueError``).
+If you need another type, you can write the conversion function yourself and use this function as the annotation (if you cannot convert the value, be sure to throw ``TypeError`` or ``ValueError``).
 We've provided a few advanced conversions for you: